-- ACE conduct school tours in small groups to prospective parents/caregivers, students and the wider community once per month during terms.
-Guests are provided with information about the ACE Learning Program and can see in person how and why we do what we do.
-Tours can be booked via our website and potential students are encouraged to participate prior to completing an Expression of Interest. - Students are required to submit an Expression of Interest form prior to being invited to attend a pre-enrolment interview. - Students and parent/guardian (unless the student is classified as being independent) must attend a pre-enrolment interview with the Education Support Coordinator/Learning Engagement Coordinator and the Home Teacher prior to being considered for a place at ACE. - Parents are requested to provide the College with relevant information about their child's academic, learning, medical, physical, social and emotional needs.
+- Prospective students, parents/caregivers are encouraged to look at the ACE website for information about the ACE Learning Program and how and why we do what we do prior to completing an Expression of Interest online.
+Students are required to submit an Expression of Interest form prior to being invited to attend a pre-enrolment interview. - The ACE Administration Officer will contact parents/caregivers who have submitted an Expression of Interest to arrange an interview time. - Students and parent/guardian (unless the student is classified as being independent) must attend a pre-enrolment interview with the Education Support Coordinator and the Learning Engagement Coordinator prior to being considered for a place at ACE. - Parents are requested to provide the College with relevant information about their child's academic, learning, medical, physical, social and emotional needs.
 This may include previous student reports, relevant certificates and assessment grades (when available).
+The Student Support Coordinator will contact the student's previous school for further information that may assist with the development of the Individual Education Plan.

-This will assist in the determination of the level of entry. - An offer of enrolment may be made at the discretion of the Principal and will be conditional on the Principal being satisfied as to the suitability of the applicant and the ability of the College to meet the applicant's needs. - When an offer of enrolment is made a more detailed overview of ACE delivery model for VPC and VCE- VM will be provided.
+- An offer of enrolment may be made at the discretion of the Principal and will be conditional on the Principal being satisfied as to the suitability of the applicant and the ability of the College to meet the applicant's needs. - When an offer of enrolment is made a more detailed overview of ACE delivery model for VPC and VCE VM will be provided.